-Reporting to the Manager, Communications and Partnerships of CFSC, the Communications intern plays a key role in developing the brand of programs and initiatives we serve, by developing and populating social media platforms, and by supporting provincial and territorial affiliates’ communications needs when appropriate.
+Reporting to the Manager, Communications, HR and Partnerships of CFSC, the Communications intern plays a key role in developing the brand of programs and initiatives we serve, by developing and populating social media platforms, and by supporting provincial and territorial affiliates’ communications needs when appropriate.
 This intern will also contribute to CFSC’s social and traditional media initiatives at the pan-Canadian level.

 The perfect candidate will be able to choose impactful images, write compelling copy, and report on operational milestones of the programs and initiatives.